Doctor of Business Administration

 The three-year, part-time executive DBA program is conveniently delivered through six on-site weekend residences per year (Friday through Sunday) for the first two years, with additional online components.

-Fox’s location in Philadelphia affords the conveniences and benefits that come with an urban university, including public transportation, proximity to regionally based corporations, national conferences and ample opportunities to engage in professional events.
+Classes are offered in-person at Convene CityView, Temple's convenient Center City location, affording students the benefits that come with an urban university, including public transportation, proximity to regionally based corporations, national conferences and ample opportunities to engage in professional events.

 Finally, students leave the program well-prepared to advance as executives, possessing the valuable experience and confidence that comes with a Temple education.